 There are a few great design insights from McLaren that any digital business could draw from.
 We take a quick look at how their car design approach could help organisations needing to become more digital.

 The way do VR is amazing, by the way.
-They decided to approach a VR gaming company to build their vision because the existing tech on the market wasn't good enough for their needs.
-They effectively built their own VR tools to prototype their cars so they could experience them with more realism than ever, without actually having to build them.
+They decided to approach a VR game development company to build their VR tools because the existing tech on the market wasn't good enough for their needs.
+They effectively built their own VR platform to prototype their cars so they could experience them with more realism than ever, without actually having to build them.

 Low-cost prototyping is a good thing to do for any product.
 And testing prototypes is a great way to gather data that you can feedback into your product development cycle.
 For example, you can use them to explain ideas to colleagues, or even test ideas on customers for early feedback.
 Super valuable stuff.